rahuldaware/ml-fraud-detection/README.md

 'deferral_payments', 'total_stock_value', 'exercised_stock_options',
 'total_payments', 'bonus', 'other']
 ```
+### Outliers
+I found TOTAL and THE TRAVEL AGENCY IN THE PARK are outliers from the scope of this project.

 ### Feature Scores
 The following are scores of features which got selected.
 The data was used for these features only.